casey-martin/flounder/README.md

 # lumpi
-## MLP Chess Engine
+## ANN Chess Engine

-Lumpi is a multilayer perceptron (MLP) based chess evaluation tool.
+Lumpi is an artificial neural network (ANN) based chess evaluation tool.
 A neural net is trained on positions scored by a conventional chess engine.
 Given a particular board state, the model predicts the corresponding centipawn value.

 External python libraries used: